ASK

 Are you planning to buy something with a plug, battery or cable?
 And do you have an old one to get rid of?
 If the answer to both questions is yes, go to B.

-With over 26,600 new drop-off points to recycle your electricals
+there are now over 10,600 more drop-off points to recycle your electricals

-If you’re buying a new toaster, kettle – or any new electrical item – you can now recycle your old one at the same store.
+If you’re buying a new toaster, kettle, charger – or any new electrical item – you can now recycle your old one at the same store.

 Anything with a plug, battery or cable can be recycled and turned into something new – from children’s playgrounds to life-saving equipment!

-It all kicked in on 1 January 2021 with the Retailer Take-back scheme, which applies across the UK.
-Ready to recycle?
+This has been live since 1 January 2021 with the Retailer Take-back scheme, and applies across the whole of the UK.
+Check out your local electrical store.

 Are you planning to buy something with a plug, battery or cable?
 And do you have an old one to get rid of?
 If the answer to both questions is yes, go to B.